 - Taking birth control pills as ec

 - Long term effects of taking the birth control pill

-- Heavy bleeding taking two birth control pills side effects
+- Stop taking birth control pills side effects

-- How to manage hormones after taking plan b and on birth control pills?
+- How to stop taking birth control pills?

 - Taking 3 birth control pills to stop bleeding